 Many industrial companies have customers they have supplied for years.
 These are your loyal customers.
 Very few industrial buyers will change their supplier if an unknown company comes calling with an offer of similar products for 10 percent less.
 If you show that your brand is worth trusting, customers won’t be tempted to make a change to a competitor.

 A strong brand gets you in the game

-For the majority of engineers, nearly 60 percent of the buying process happens online before they speak to a vendor, according the survey “2019 Smart Marketing for Engineers,” published by IEEE GlobalSpec and TREW Marketing.
+For the majority of engineers, nearly 60 percent of the buying process happens online before they speak to a vendor, according the survey “2019 Smart Marketing for Engineers,” published by GlobalSpec and TREW Marketing.
 If you don’t have a strong brand presence, you might never be found by potential customers in the early stages of their buying process, and you won’t be in the game when it’s time for engineers to make a purchase decision.

 A strong brand can shorten the sales cycle

 If your brand is known and recognized in your market, your sales people can save a lot of time by not having to explain what your company is about and why a prospect should buy from you.
 With an unknown brand, sales people are starting at the bottom rung with every sales opportunity.
 They have to work to convince prospects that your company and products are worthy.

 Branding should be an integral part of your marketing strategy, if it isn’t already.
 Fortunately, branding tactics don’t have to work in isolation; they can also help to generate engagement opportunities with your target audience.